What is required to get a market started?

 - Monthly (the first or third Saturday of each month is commonly used)

-- Seasonal (e.g. a Christmas Market or outdoor summertime event)
+- Seasonal (for example, a Christmas Market or outdoor summertime event)

 As for trading hours, it is commonplace to have between two and three hours, perhaps from late morning to early afternoon.
 However, this can range too: